-For you, it’s important to relax and just recognise and understand the differences from when you were growing up.
+For you, it’s important to relax and just recognize and understand the differences from when you were growing up.

 Through their exposure to the on-line, on-screen and mobile evolving technology, our children are learning, and are being stimulated, at a much faster speed.
 They expect instant gratification.

 I think it helps if you accept that there is no ‘right’ or ‘wrong’ – just ‘different’ from when you were young.
 But where you can make a difference, and redress this balance, is by controlling and limiting the time your children spend in front of their screens.
 Children need your guidance to nurture them through this new technology.

 With their learning today being highly visual, you need to redress the balance by helping them to develop their auditory (hearing) and kin-aesthetic (feelings, actions and experiences ) abilities.
 Great games to play with your kids are charades, hospitals, post offices, shops and all sorts of make-believe activities to stimulate their imaginations and develop their use of language and vocabulary.

 Any creative activity, from painting, cutting and sticking to photography, recording their own music, cooking, dancing, writing stories or playing a musical instrument will stimulate and increase their creativity and help counteract the passivity of sitting down playing on a screen.
 It will also develop their social skills and emotional literacy and will help you bond together if you also get ‘stuck in’ and play with them too.

 By spending quality time playing with your children you are developing the ‘we’ mentality of a team that is so important for successful family life.
 You will be also developing their self-esteem and confidence.